CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Introduction

 \section{Introduction}

-Digital creators, designers, and artists increasingly use text-to-image diffusion models like DALL-E 3~\cite{betker2023improving}, SDXL~\cite{podell2023sdxl}, and FLUX~\cite{flux2024} to produce high-quality visuals.
-However, these models struggle with scenes containing many distinct yet related object instances, limiting their effectiveness in applications such as product advertising (\eg, densely stocked retail shelves \cite{AmazonAds2023, adobe2023trends}) or visualizing rare/extinct species (\eg, dodos or mammoths \cite{Yap2024}, where real data are limited; see~\Cref{fig:teaser}).
-Current diffusion models typically saturate at around 10 instances per category~\cite{binyamin2024countgen}, yielding semantic drift (mixed attributes), spatial collapse (cluttered or overlapping objects), or instance duplication.
-For instance, a prompt like ``31 cups on a coffee table'' might produce only a dozen cups or an incoherent pile (\Cref{fig:teaser}), compromising both accuracy and usability.
+Digital creators, designers, and artists increasingly use text-to-image diffusion models like DALL-E 3 \cite{betker2023improving}, SDXL \cite{podell2023sdxl}, and FLUX \cite{flux2024} to produce high-quality visuals.
+However, these models struggle with scenes containing many distinct yet related object instances \cite{paiss2023teaching}, limiting their effectiveness in applications where cardinality is crucial, such as game asset generation (\eg, crowds of characters or repeated environmental elements) or augmenting object-counting datasets and even as a pretraining task in video diffusion models \cite{wan2025wan}.
+Current image diffusion models typically saturate at around 10 instances per category~\cite{binyamin2024countgen}, with precise quantity being a known long-tail compositional failure \cite{echo4o}, yielding semantic drift (mixed attributes), spatial collapse (cluttered or overlapping objects), or instance duplication.
+For instance, a prompt like ``140 oranges and 31 birds in Harry Potter theme'' might under/over-produce an incoherent pile of either oranges or birds or both (\Cref{fig:teaser}), compromising accuracy and usability.

-Current solutions fall into two categories: (1) layout-first pipelines~\cite{li2023gligen, feng2023layoutgpt, liu2024grounding, binyamin2024countgen, zhou2024migc,banerjee2024svgcraft} and (2) gradient-guided methods~\cite{chefer2023attendexcite}.
-However, neither scale effectively to high-instance scenes or resolves the issues shown in~\Cref{fig:issues}.
-Layout-first pipelines use boxes or masks to guide diffusion, but often produce distorted semantics due to autoregressive biases in generative models~\cite{xiong2024autoregressive, barron2025tweet} (\eg, grid-like layouts that favor the top-left, see \Cref{fig:issues}(a)).
-These approaches typically require annotated data or carefully engineered prompts~\cite{binyamin2024countgen}.
-Gradient-guided methods inject counting signals during denoising to steer generation towards the desired instance count, but they often introduce visual artifacts or worsen semantic leakage -- an issue inherent to high-instance generation -- especially as object density increases \cite{dahary2024bounded,dahary2025decisive} (see \Cref{fig:issues}(b)).

-To address the persistent challenge of generating visually coherent scenes with precise object counts, we introduce \model, a framework that reimagines high-instance image generation as an iterative design process rather than a one-shot operation.
-Inspired by how human designers refine their work through successive iterations, \model~establishes a closed-loop system where large language models serve dual roles: as creative planners that construct structured scene representations that capture object attributes and spatial relationships, and as critics evaluating the generated images against the original specification.